-The biggest secret of successfull shipping is simple.
+The biggest secret of successful shipping is simple.
 It is this: Pay attention to the details.
-If you placed an order with Trident Furniture, you should have received a phone call to confirm the details of shipping your order.
+If you placed an order with GBB Furniture Furniture, you should have received a phone call to confirm the details of shipping your order.
 Your address, your phone number (that gets answered), and your type of facility should all have been reviewed.

 Due to the variety of products we offer, most items require a freight quote.
-Trident is committed to shipping on time and as cost effective as possible.
+GBB Furniture is committed to shipping on time and as cost effective as possible.
 Some items are priced “delivered” or "Freight Included" and others a flat fee per item.
-This should be clearly stated on the purchaing page.
+This should be clearly stated on the purchasing page.
 Please refer to the individual item page for shipping times, or call us toll-free at 1-866-485-2864 ext.
 202.

 If delivery time is a concern, contact us and we will give you an ship date.
 Rush processing is available on all items.
 A “Rush” puts your order at the front of the queue and it will be shipped ASAP.
 Orders using expedited delivery that cannot be fulfilled within ten business days will be refunded the expedited shipping fee and the order will ship within the standard delivery time.
 Please note that rush processing does not speed up shipping time, only how quickly the items are shipped.

-Disclaimer: Tridents maximum liability for rush processing is limited to the rush processing fee.
+Disclaimer: GBB Furnitures maximum liability for rush processing is limited to the rush processing fee.

 How much does shipping cost?